haithar/HaiViewer/README.md

 Licence
 -------
-All contents of this project is released under the (MIT License)[LICENSE] which was distributed with this code.
+All contents of this project is released under the MIT License which was distributed with this code.
 This allows you to use, distribute and/or modify this code and/or images for free or for pay.